 What do you consider your most valuable asset?
-Sounds like a loaded question but you really don’t have to think hard to realize that no mater how much wealth one has or what ever success one has attained in their profession and what ever status one has in society all these have no value if ones health is gone.
+Sounds like a loaded question, but you really don’t have to think hard to realize that no mater how much wealth one has, what ever success one has attained in their profession and what ever status one has in society all these have no value if ones health is gone.
+This is the reason for me making this blog Total Fitness Medicine because Health is Wealth.

 From Sick Care Provider to Health Care Provider